Introduction

 Parachain frameworkDesigned; implementation deferred to a later phase

 Mainnet ships when the implementation is complete, audited, and validated by an incentivized testnet — no public schedule.
-See the Roadmap for the sequenced plan.
+See Chapter 19: Launch Strategy for the phased path.

 Performance Targets